“Honey, I’m HOME!” – Gypsy

 Cue La Bottega Nicastro.
-The tiny store front in the Byward Market is completely deceiving; it could pass for any deli, anywhere… until you walk through the door to isles jammed to the rafters with every fine imported (Italian) food you ever imagined.
+The tiny store front in the Byward Market is completely deceiving; it could pass for any deli, anywhere… until you walk through the door to aisles jammed to the rafters with every fine imported (Italian) food you ever imagined.

 On a busy Saturday, customers line dozens deep for deli and cheese.
 The cafe bustles and overflows as customers dine on gourmet sandwiches, homemade soups, salads, Panini and… pizza.
 The olive bar entices.
 The appliances gleam and I am completely overwhelmed by choice and authenticity.

-Italian owned, La Bottega began in Ottawa in 1973 when the Nicasto Brothers, Joe, Rocco & Frank opened their first store in Little Italy.
+Italian owned, La Bottega began in Ottawa in 1973 when the Nicastro Brothers, Joe, Rocco & Frank opened their first store in Little Italy.
 Times change, the business expands, and in 1995 the Byward Market location opened in Ottawa’s downtown core.